Events

 • Ian Kremer, JD, Executive Director, LEAD (Leaders Engaged on Alzheimer’s Disease) Coalition

-• Scott Sarran, MD, Chief Medical Officer, Harmonic Health
+• Scott Sarran, MD, MBA, Chief Medical Officer, Harmonic Health

 • Karen Tracy, Vice President of Strategic Alliances & Integrated Communications, Gerontological Society of America